We were recently asked a completely legitimate, complex, and essential question: "How do I deal with sexism in the workplace?"

 Per our earlier note, don't settle for double standards.
 There are ways to question your boss's behavior without antagonizing him (or her).
 Yet again, we'd suggest you start by asking why—without losing your cool.

 So, let's assume your boss isn't aware of his gaffe.
 Making space for women may require a major cultural shift, especially in male-dominated workplaces.
-If your cubicles were just a boys' club up until the last few years, your boss's sexism may not be intentional at all—it could just be ingrained from years spent in a dated company culture.
+If your cubicles were just a boys' club up until the last few years, your boss's sexism might not be intentional at all—it could just be ingrained from years spent in a dated company culture.

 But that doesn't mean it should stand, and that's where the "asking why" bit comes in.
 Call attention to the behavior and see what your boss's response is.
 Then, if necessary, explain why you feel it could "be perceived" as inappropriate (we'd skip the more daring confrontations here due to the obvious power dynamic).
 Chances are, he'll recant.